andreykl/Certified-SAT-solver/README.md

   the formula evaluates to true, this means that for all possible valuations formula evaluates to false.

-For more information about the algorithm see comments in code.
+For more information about the prove see comments in code.

 This task is inspired by Adam Chlipala's tasks for the "Certified Programming with Dependent Types" (CPDT) book,